Charles Krauthammer, Pulitzer Prize-Winning Conservative Columnist, Dies at 68

 Pence said the columnist's "wit, his wisdom, and his tireless defense of Western values have made an indelible mark on the minds of millions of Americans."

-Rupert Murdoch, the executive chairman of Fox News, said in a statement, “Charles has been a profound source of personal and intellectual inspiration for all of us at Fox News.
+Rupert Murdoch, the executive chairman of Fox News, said in a statement at the time, "Charles has been a profound source of personal and intellectual inspiration for all of us at Fox News.
 His always principled stand on the most important issues of our time has been a guiding star in an often turbulent world, a world that has too many superficial thinkers vulnerable to the ebb and flow of fashion, and a world that, unfortunately, has only one Charles Krauthammer.
-His words, his ideas, his dignity and his integrity will resonate within our society and within me for many, many years to come.”
+His words, his ideas, his dignity and his integrity will resonate within our society and within me for many, many years to come."